moefang/smart-home/README.md

-# The Smart home project at CSIRO
+# The Smart Home Project at CSIRO
 Author: Meng Fang Date: 10 Nov 2015

 There are three different parts: multi-tracker, uwb and miband.